Quantum Ising Model on $(2+1)-$Dimensional Anti$-$de Sitter Space using Tensor Networks: Introduction

-Our work, in contrast, starts with a disorder-free mixed field Ising model and uses a matrix product state (MPS) ansatz to capture the wavefunction of low-lying states.
+Our work, in contrast, starts with a disorder-free transverse field with a longitudinal symmetry-breaking field and uses a matrix product state (MPS) ansatz to capture the wavefunction of low-lying states.
 To obtain the ground state of this system, we use the Density Matrix Renormalization Group (DMRG) algorithm \cite{white1992}.
 In addition to this, we also study the dynamical properties of this model by representing the Hamiltonian as a Matrix Product Operator (MPO) and implementing time evolution by using the Time Evolving Block Decimation (TEBD) algorithm \cite{schollwock2011}.
-Using TEBD we calculate Out-of-Time-Ordered Correlators (OTOCs)\cite{sekino_fast_2008,Maldacena:2015waa,swingle2016measuring,xu_accessing_2020,swingle2018unscrambling,xu2024scrambling} and investigate quantum chaos and information propagation in this system.
+Using TEBD we calculate Out-of-Time-Ordered Correlators (OTOCs)~\cite{sekino_fast_2008,Maldacena:2015waa,swingle2016measuring,xu_accessing_2020,swingle2018unscrambling,xu2024scrambling} and investigate quantum chaos and information propagation in this system.

 Our goal in this paper is to see how far we can push simple tensor network methods like TEBD and DMRG to study holographic physics and where these approaches break down, signaling the need for better algorithms or the use of quantum algorithms.
+The structure of the paper is as follows: we start by briefly describing MPS/MPO method's basic idea in Section~\ref{sec:mps_mpo_description}.
+Hamiltonian for the model is introduced in Section~\ref{sec:setup}.
+In Section-\ref{sec:results} we first show results for the Ising model on a square lattice in flat space and then find the critical point for this model in $AdS_3$.
+This is followed by studies of the two-point boundary correlation function, the entanglement entropy, and investigations of the scrambling behavior using OTOCs.
+Lastly, we conclude the paper in section-\ref{sec:conclusions}.